 3. Acquiring a mortgage pre-approval letter is crucial

 One of the most important things you can do before submitting an offer (some would say even before starting the house hunt) is to have a pre-approval letter in hand.
 This pre-approval letter will: A) give you an exact dollar amount you can spend, B) let the seller know you’re a serious buyer, and C) give you the peace of mind in knowing that the transaction won’t be held up due to problems securing financing.
+Also check to make sure you won’t have any issues related to unpaid taxes before buying a house.

-Get ahead of the game when buying a house in 2021
+Get ahead of the game when buying a house

-The real estate market in 2021 is incredibly competitive and you need to be as prepared as you can for the challenges ahead.
+The real estate market is incredibly competitive, and you need to be as prepared as you can for the challenges ahead.
 It’s not going to be easy to find a house that’s within your budget because housing prices have risen by 19.1% as of May 2021.
 You may have been able to buy that $250,000 house a few months ago, but that same house is going to be more expensive and your money may not go as far.

 But, don’t be discouraged.
 You can find a property in an area with great schools, access to all of the amenities that are important to you and within your budget.
 You can get off on the right foot by doing your research, hiring a top-selling real estate agent, and getting that pre-approval letter.